Below Deck Cast — Where Are They All Now? (2026)

 Deckhand Eddie Lucas

-Eddie Lucas became one of the longer-running crew members in the franchise’s history, appearing in Season 1, Season 2, and returning for Season 8.
-He worked as a professional mariner between seasons — not something every cast member can say — and held legitimate maritime certifications that he built on during and after the show.
-As of the most recent reporting, Eddie has remained connected to the maritime industry in a professional capacity rather than pivoting to media work.
-He’s one of the quieter alumni in terms of public profile, which tracks with his personality on screen.
+Eddie Lucas became one of the longer-running crew members in franchise history — Season 1, Season 2, and back again for Season 8.
+He worked as a professional mariner between seasons, holding legitimate maritime certifications he built on during and after the show.
+Not something every cast member can say.
+As of the most recent reporting, Eddie has remained connected to the maritime industry professionally rather than pivoting to media work.
+He’s one of the quieter alumni in terms of public profile, which tracks entirely with his on-screen personality.

 Rocky Dakota

 Season 3 deckhand Rocky Dakota — born Raquel Donat — generated some of the most chaotic television the original show ever produced.
-Post-Below Deck, she pursued music and creative work, which she had discussed as a primary passion during her time on the show.
-Her Below Deck tenure was short and stormy, but her search volume remains significant, which says something about the power of making a memorable television impression even in a limited run.
+Post-Below Deck, she pursued music and creative work, which she’d discussed as her primary passion during her time on the show.
+Her Below Deck tenure was short and stormy.
+Her search volume, apparently, remains significant — which says something about the lasting power of making a memorable television impression even in a limited run.

 Joao Franco

 Joao Franco from Below Deck Mediterranean built a meaningful post-show presence as a yachting industry commentator and content creator.
-He’s been open about personal growth since his seasons aired — he was not universally beloved by viewers during his run — and has done work in the maritime training and education space.
+He’s been open about personal growth since his seasons aired — he was not universally beloved by viewers during his run, to put it mildly — and has done work in the maritime training and education space.
 He represents something genuinely interesting: a cast member who used the platform to establish credibility within the actual yachting industry rather than departing from it entirely.
+That’s rarer than it should be.

 Chef Mila Kolomeitseva

-Mila Kolomeitseva’s Below Deck Mediterranean Season 4 run was brief and notorious — she’s best remembered for serving guests uncooked chicken and claiming professional credentials she apparently hadn’t earned.
+Mila Kolomeitseva’s Below Deck Mediterranean Season 4 run was brief and notorious.
+Best remembered for serving guests undercooked chicken while claiming professional credentials she apparently hadn’t earned.
 She’s the cautionary tale that professional yacht chefs reference when discussing what happens when a commercial charter vessel hires incorrectly.
-She largely disappeared from public view after her departure, which is probably the appropriate outcome.
+She largely disappeared from public view after her departure — which is probably the appropriate outcome.

 The Below Deck Yachts — Where Are the Boats Now

-This is the section that entertainment outlets skip entirely and that we’re not going to skip, because if you actually follow the yacht industry, the boats are half the story.
+This is the section entertainment outlets skip entirely.
+We’re not skipping it — because if you actually follow the yacht industry, the boats are half the story.

-The original Below Deck series filmed on several vessels across its twelve seasons.
-The Honor, the 164-foot vessel used in early seasons, continued operating as a charter yacht in the Caribbean and Mediterranean market after filming.
-Charter vessels of that class — built in the late 1990s and early 2000s, typically aluminum or steel hull construction, with interior refits costing $2 million to $5 million depending on scope — have working lives of thirty or forty years when properly maintained.
+The original Below Deck series filmed on several vessels across twelve seasons.
+The Honor — a 164-foot vessel used in early seasons — continued operating as a charter yacht in the Caribbean and Mediterranean market after filming.
+Charter vessels of that class, built in the late 1990s and early 2000s with aluminum or steel hull construction and interior refits costing $2 million to $5 million depending on scope, have working lives of thirty or forty years when properly maintained.
 They don’t retire when their television appearances end.

 The Eros, another early-season vessel, similarly continued in the commercial charter market.
 These yachts list on brokerage platforms like YachtCharterFleet and Burgess Yachts at weekly base rates typically ranging from $95,000 to $175,000 depending on season, region, and current refit status.
-A television appearance, counterintuitively, doesn’t necessarily increase or decrease charter demand — what matters to serious charter clients is the crew, the itinerary, and the vessel’s technical specification sheet.
+A television appearance, counterintuitively, doesn’t necessarily move the needle on charter demand.
+What matters to serious charter clients is the crew, the itinerary, and the vessel’s technical specification sheet.

-Below Deck Mediterranean has used vessels in the 150-to-180-foot range operating out of Dubrovnik, Montenegro, Greek island routes, and the Turkish coast.
-The Wellington, used in Mediterranean Season 5 (Hannah Ferrier’s final season), was a 179-foot motor yacht that continued active charter operations post-filming.
-Vessels of that size and specification — think twin MTU 16V 2000 M94 diesel engines, beam around 32 feet, guest capacity of twelve in six cabins — represent significant commercial assets that don’t sit idle between productions.
+Below Deck Mediterranean has used vessels in the 150-to-180-foot range — operating out of Dubrovnik, Montenegro, Greek island routes, the Turkish coast.
+The Wellington, used in Mediterranean Season 5 during Hannah Ferrier’s final season, was a 179-foot motor yacht that continued active charter operations post-filming.
+Vessels of that size — twin MTU 16V 2000 M94 diesel engines, beam around 32 feet, guest capacity of twelve across six cabins — represent significant commercial assets that don’t sit idle between productions.

-What happens to Below Deck boats between seasons is straightforward if you understand how charter yachts operate commercially: they go back to work.
+What happens to Below Deck boats between seasons is straightforward if you understand commercial charter operations: they go back to work.
 A 160-foot yacht burning 120 gallons of fuel per hour at cruising speed, with a crew of ten to twelve drawing professional salaries, does not sit at anchor waiting for Bravo to call.
-The production companies negotiate seasonal charters of the vessel — typically eight to twelve weeks — and the boat’s management company resumes normal charter bookings around the filming window.
+Production companies negotiate seasonal charters of the vessel — typically eight to twelve weeks — and the boat’s management company resumes normal charter bookings around the filming window.
 Some vessels have been sold since their Below Deck appearances, transferred to new flag states, or undergone significant refits that changed their interior configuration substantially from what viewers remember.

 The yachts, like the crew, keep moving.
 That’s the maritime reality behind the television product — and it’s the angle that makes covering Below Deck from inside the yacht industry genuinely different from covering it from a celebrity tabloid desk.

 The Below Deck cast’s “where are they now” story is still being written in 2026.
-Some have stayed in yachting.
+Some stayed in yachting.
 Some left and built entirely new careers.
-Some are somewhere in between — doing charter work in high season, creating content in the off-season, building something that the show made possible even if the show itself is behind them.
+Some are somewhere in between — charter work in high season, content creation in the off-season, building something the show made possible even if the show itself is behind them.
 Twelve seasons of television created a lot of lives worth following.
 We’ll keep following them.

 Stay in the loop